-During the year ended March 31, 2014, 177,283 Common shares were issued on the exercise of Replacement LTIP awards and awards over 37,421 Common shares were forfeited.
-All Replacement LTIP awards will have become exercisable by March 21, 2015.
+During the year ended March 31, 2015, 204,190 Common shares were issued on the exercise of Replacement LTIP awards and awards over 10,832 Common shares were forfeited.
+All Replacement LTIP awards had vested and become exercisable by March 21, 2015.
+All awards must be exercised by the tenth anniversary of the original grant of awards under the CSH LTIP (that is, by March 31, 2020).